Gwydir8/CSCE315-Project3-Mirror/README.md

   - develop := latest code, compiling or not.
 Default branch.

 * Other Branches
   - feature/name := feature branch, merged into develop. note feature/ is a prefix. (e.g. feature/add-logging)
   - experimental/<name> := a contributors experimental branch.

 ## Building
 ### Dependencies
 - gflags 2.1.1
+- cmake
+- FLTK (not yet)

 #### Linux
+Use your package manager to install cmake.

-If building on linux,`share/scripts/install-gflags.sh` will install gflags into $PROJECT_ROOT/local.
+If building on Linux, `share/scripts/install-gflags.sh` will install gflags into `$PROJECT_ROOT/local`.

 ```bash
 cd $PROJECT_ROOT;